 Step 13: List the content of msfadmin directory by using the ls -al command.
 Observe the “rootme” file is owned by the root user.

 Step 14: From the SSH session, run the “rootme” binary file.
 Since the file is owned by the root user and the suid bit is set, the command inside it will give the shell with root privilege.

-From here onward we have the highest privilege on the machine, and we can start with our post exploitation steps like dumping and cracking the hashes, enumerating the database, reading sensitive files owned by other users, use this machine as a pivot point to recon other machines and network.
+From here onward, we have the highest privilege on the machine and can start with our post-exploitation steps like dumping and cracking the hashes, enumerating the database, reading sensitive files owned by other users and using this machine as a pivot point to recon other machines and networks.

 Restart the NFS service using the following command:

 Repeat the steps given on point number 4 to mount the NFS share.
 Once mounted, try to upload/create/move/copy a file to the exported share.
 You will observe two things: